himanigoel0/6T-SRAM-Design-and-Verification-in-Cadence-Virtuoso/README.md

 ---

-# 4. Final Optimized Transistor Sizing
+# 4. Final Transistor Sizing Based on Stability Analysis

 Based on the read and write stability characterization, the following transistor dimensions were selected: